 The Great Lakes – Superior, Michigan, Huron, Erie and Ontario, and their connecting channels – form the largest surface fresh water system on earth.
 Michigan is at the heart of that system, surrounded by four of the five Great Lakes.
 Through research, education and outreach, Michigan Sea Grant is dedicated to the protection and sustainable use of the Great Lakes and coastal resources.

 Who We Are

 Michigan Sea Grant, a cooperative program of the University of Michigan (UM) and Michigan State University (MSU), is part of the National Sea Grant College Program.
-The UM School for Environment and Sustainability and the MSU Extension Greening Institute provide matching funds to carry out programs in Michigan.
+The UM School for Environment and Sustainability and the MSU Extension Community, Food & Environment Institute provide matching funds to carry out programs in Michigan.

 Michigan Sea Grant supports a variety of research projects led by research teams based at universities in Michigan.
 The program also supports extension educators located in coastal communities and communications specialists that support public outreach.
 Education efforts highlight information about Michigan’s coastal Great Lakes areas.